zirplsoftware/synapse-code-assessment/README.md

 and I very much enjoyed it.
 I feel that the result accurately reflects my approach not just to refactoring code and finding bugs, but to improving software quality in general, starting with architectural concerns.
 I will certainly have this approach in mind if I ever need to interview candidates in the future.
+I hope to meet you in an interview soon!

 ## Overview